 Style Moves

-- Create a winter gallery wall with 5–7 pieces: vary sizes but stick to a theme (mountains, trees, fog).
+- Build a winter gallery wall with five to seven pieces; vary the sizes but keep a theme of mountains, trees, or fog.

 3. Warm Up With Wood: Panels, Slats, and Shelves